Recognising the Early Signs of Dementia: What to Watch Out For

 This stark statistic emphasises the growing public health challenges posed by dementia, a general term for a decline in mental ability severe enough to interfere with daily life.

-Dementia is not a specific disease but rather encompasses a wide range of medical conditions, including and vascular dementia, among others, which are marked by symptoms related to memory loss or other cognitive abilities serious enough to reduce a person’s capacity to perform everyday activities.
+Dementia is not a specific disease but rather encompasses a wide range of medical conditions, including Alzheimer’s disease and vascular dementia, among others, which are marked by symptoms related to memory loss or other cognitive abilities serious enough to reduce a person’s capacity to perform everyday activities.

 Early detection of dementia can significantly alter its course and impact.

-Recognising early signs enables timely intervention and treatment strategies that can effectively slow down the progression of the disease, increase lifespan and enhance the quality of life for those affected.
+Recognising early signs enables timely intervention and treatment strategies that can effectively slow down the progression of the disease, increase and enhance the quality of life for those affected.

 However, identifying these signs often proves challenging due to their subtle nature and gradual onset.